eSolutionsTech/kubesol/docs/components/vault.md

 # Vault and ExternalSecrets

 Vault is a system for securely storing secrets.
-I t can be ran in Kubernetes and it has a web-interface.
+It can be ran in Kubernetes and it has a web-interface.

 ExternalSecrets is an operator for accessing those secrets from Kubernetes.